spotify/dh-virtualenv/doc/tutorial.rst

     -- Matt Maintainer <matt@example.com>  Fri, 01 Nov 2013 17:00:00 +0200

-You don't need to create these files by hand, a handy command called dch exists for entering new changelog entries.
+You don't need to create this file by hand, a handy tool called ``dch`` exists for entering new changelog entries.

 Now, last bit is left, which is the ``debian/rules`` file.
 This file is basically a Makefile that Debian uses to build the package.
-Context for that is fairly straightforward:
+Content for that is fairly straightforward:

 .. code-block:: make